mp-v2/onzekoog/README.md

 `git pull`
 2) Make your edits, then commit the changes
 `git commit -a -m "description of my changes"
+3) Push raw website content changes and formatting to the remote `main` branch `git push`
-3) Generate the HTML content in the output directory `pelican content -o output -s pelicanconf.py`
+4) Generate the HTML content in the output directory `pelican content -o output -s pelicanconf.py`
-4) Push changes to the remote `main` branch
-`git push`
-4) Publish website HTML to the `gh-pages` branch `ghp-import output -b gh-pages`
+5) Push generated website HTML to the `gh-pages` branch on GitHub `ghp-import output -b gh-pages`
 `git push origin gh-pages`